alvin-tosh/Infosec-and-Hacking-Scripts/PhishMailer/README.md

-# PhishMailer
+# PhishingMailer
-Mailer is a social engineering toolkit.<br>It's used for sending spear-phishing to target email...It was created by Spider Anongreyhat
+Mailer is a social engineering toolkit.<br>It's used for sending spear-phishing to target email...created by spideranongreyhat

 ## Screenshots